SE7EN2028/Floatie/readme.md

 # Floatie

 A lightweight, always-on-top browser for the multitaskers out there.
 Watch videos, browse the web, or just procrastinate—all while your main window stays in focus.
+Now with **multi-tab support** for even better productivity!

 ## What's the point?

 Honestly, I built this because I got tired of alt-tabbing between my browser and VS Code while trying to follow a tutorial.
 Why can't I just have a tiny browser floating on top that stays there?
 So I made one.

 Floatie is basically a desktop browser (powered by Electron) that doesn't care about being on top of everything else.
 It's got the basics—back, forward, refresh, and a URL bar.
 No ads, no unnecessary bloat, just a window that won't get in your way but will always be there when you need it.
+Plus, you can now open multiple tabs to juggle different websites without losing your place.

 Perfect for:
 - Watching tutorials while coding
 - Monitoring dashboards without switching tabs
 - Following documentation while building
-- Literally anything that needs two things at once
+- Literally anything that needs two (or more) things at once
+- Researching multiple sources at once

 ## Tech Stack

 - **Electron** - Because building a desktop app in JavaScript is weird but actually pretty cool
+- **Chromium** - Full browser engine for seamless web compatibility
 - **JavaScript** - Vanilla, no fancy frameworks needed for this one
 - **HTML/CSS** - Keep it simple
 - **macOS** - Currently macOS only (Windows/Linux support maybe someday)